 A number of the best nature reserves in the country are in close proximity to the campus.
 You will be taught within a short travelling distance of impressive field sites such as one of the finest saltmarsh and dune systems in Europe, restored mires of international importance, hay meadows and limestone woodlands.
 The University also has extensive grounds including meadows which serve as a useful area for demonstrating sampling techniques.

 The Department of Biology is home to an active research culture.
 An extensive network of relationships has been established with relevant environmental organisations and other universities in the UK and overseas, ensuring a rich, diverse and rewarding student experience.

 MCM4001 Research Project (60 credits)

 Research Project provides the opportunity to undertake an original piece of research with an inspiring habitat or fascinating species.
-You will gain an understanding and experience of the complete research process through completion of this work.
+You will gain an understanding and experience of the complete research process through project planning, design, implementation, analysis, interpretation and write-up.
 It is anticipated that this module will have an applied element, hence the project will examine a real problem associated with an aspect of conservation.
-Recent projects have included ant behaviour and seed dispersal, conservation management for the Scotch Argus butterfly and the impact of grazing on bryophyte diversity.
+Recent projects have included investigating the impact of hay meadow restoration on bumblebees, conservation management for the Scotch Argus butterfly, the impact of grazing on bryophyte diversity, and forest bird conservation.